 December 10, 2017: Three Redemptorist priests and a Buddhist monk were restricted from traveling to attend a special mass for the feast of Immaculate Conception in Dong Nai province.

 December 17, 2017: Tran Anh Kim’s wife visited him in prison, just over a year after he was sentenced to 13 years in prison, and shared with his friends that Kim is in poor health.
-The prison’s infirmary is unable to treat him, but the prison’s authorities have not yet permitted him to be sent to the province’s hospital to receive treatment, saying they are still waiting for their superiors’ order.
+The prison’s infirmary was unable to treat him, but the prison’s authorities had not yet permitted him to be sent to the province’s hospital to receive treatment, saying they were still waiting for their superiors’ order.

-December 22, 2017: Tran Thia Nga’s appeal of her nine-year sentence denied in Hanam.
+December 22, 2017: Tran Thia Nga’s appeal of her nine-year sentence was denied in Hanam.

-December 24, 2017: Police arrested Protestant Pastor Doan Van Dien for unknown reasons; he is still being detained as of January 4.
-His son, Doan Huy Chuong, believes the arrest is a ploy to actually arrest him.
+December 24, 2017: Police arrested Protestant Pastor Doan Van Dien for unknown reasons; he was still being detained as of January 4.
+His son, labor activist Doan Huy Chuong, believed the arrest was a ploy to actually arrest him.

-December 25, 2017: The Vietnamese government announces Force 47, a group of 10,000 workers aimed at clamping down on Internet dissent.
+December 25, 2017: The Vietnamese government announced Force 47, a group of 10,000 workers aimed at clamping down on Internet dissent.

-December 28, 2017: Nine people were sentenced to between three and fourteen years prison under Articles 88 and 79 in Binh Dinh for printing and distributing leaflets.
+December 28, 2017: Nine people were sentenced to between three and fourteen years prison under Articles 88 and 79 of the 1999 Criminal Code in Binh Dinh for printing and distributing leaflets.

-January 13, 2018: Authorities charge former prisoner of conscience Vu Van Hung under Article 318 (new) (“causing public disorder”) after arresting him on January 4 and beating him in custody.
+January 13, 2018: Authorities charged former political prisoner Vu Van Hung under Article 318 (new) (“causing public disorder”) after arresting him on January 4 and beating him in custody.

-January 15, 2018: Nguyen Van Oai’s appeal denied; five year sentence upheld.
+January 15, 2018: Nguyen Van Oai’s appeal was denied; his five-year sentence was upheld.

-January 16, 2018: Lawyer and former political prisoner Le Quoc Quan and family evicted from home.
+January 16, 2018: Lawyer and former political prisoner Le Quoc Quan and family were evicted from their home.